-If you are automatically enrolled in the scheme but do not wish to remain a member of USS, you will need to complete an opt-out form.

-All staff should note that if they decide NOT to remain in a pension scheme, their earnings will be assessed at 3 yearly intervals.
-If you are paid 'qualifying earnings' (equivalent to the HMRC monthly threshold above which earnings are taxable) the University will be required to automatically re-enrol you into the USS scheme as is required by the Pensions Act 2011.
+If you are enrolled into the NEST scheme and do not wish to remain a member you will be required to follow opt-out instructions contained within your NEST information pack.
+You should note that if you decide NOT to remain in a pension scheme, your earnings will be assessed by the University at 3 yearly intervals.
+If you are paid 'qualifying earnings' the University will be required to automatically re-enrol you into the NEST scheme as is required by the Pensions Act 2011.